 This is the first thing our customer success team checks: Will our software really suit the needs of your business?

-A hairdressing salon that manages schedules based on appointments doesn’t have the same needs as a restaurant that works out schedules according to busy and rush hours.
+A hairdressing salon that manages employee work schedules based on appointments doesn’t have the same needs as a restaurant that works out employee schedules according to busy and rush hours.

 Before you can pick the best scheduling software for your business, it’s imperative to examine your needs.